Professional Hunters Association of Zambia

 - Zambia does not require a minimum energy (Eo – muzzle velocity) for calibers used.

 If you plan on bringing your firearms along for the hunt, you will need to obtain a Temporary Firearm Import Permit (TFIP) from the Zambia Police.
 This must be applied for well in advance through your Zambia based Outfitter so that it is at the airport on your arrival.
-There is limit of 3 firearms per hunter and approx. $2 usd per cartridge (no limit to the amount of ammunition although airlines usually have a limit they will allow you to carry.)
+There is limit of 3 firearms per hunter.
+Ammunition to the value of US$1 000 is free and US$4 per round thereafter.
+(No limit to the amount of ammunition although airlines usually have a limit they will allow you to carry.)

 Please also take note of the following: